nbeaver/why-linux-is-better/README.rst

     --- Windows Dev Center documentation

-    [ . . . ]
+This was not without controversy.

-    I  understand the choice and it improves the overall experience, but it is going to force us to retire some of our older software, and it tool many years to overcome the problems caused.
+    I  understand the choice and it improves the overall experience, but it is going to force us to retire some of our older software, and it tool [sic] many years to overcome the problems caused.

     --- Dan Ritchie